 Accompanying our experiencing of this moment of karmic ripenings, we have the mental factor of craving.
 We crave not to lose the happiness we are now experiencing while receiving praise, pleasure, gain, or hearing good news.
 Or, we crave to be rid of the unhappiness we are now experiencing while receiving things we don’t like – blame, pain, loss, or hearing bad news.
 On the other hand, maybe we don’t care what other people say or what happens to us.
 Yet, we might still crave for that neutral feeling not to degenerate.

 From craving and this deluded outlook arises a further existence impulse to continue existing in the next moment.
 Note that since we have craving and this deluded attitude all the time, we are continuously experiencing further existence impulses.
-The further existence impulse, still accompanied by craving and a deluded outlook, activate a new set of intermittently-ripening karmic aftermath that will ripen into what we experience next, right after hearing this praise or blame.
-For example, the combination of (1) feeling unhappy at hearing blame, (2) craving to get rid of that unhappiness, and (3) identifying with a seemingly solid "me" that will continue free of that unhappiness activates the next configuration of karmic aftermath that will ripen.
+The further existence impulse, still accompanied by craving and a deluded outlook, draw the consciousness to experience what will ripen from a new set of intermittently-ripening karmic aftermath in the next moment, right after hearing this praise or blame.
+For example, the combination of (1) feeling unhappy at hearing blame, (2) craving to get rid of that unhappiness, and (3) identifying with a seemingly solid “me” that will continue free of that unhappiness activates the next configuration of karmic aftermath that will ripen.

 The specific set of karmic aftermath that this combination activates depends on the other mental factors that accompany our experience of hearing this praise or blame, especially how we pay attention to it, how we regard it.
 We might hear blame with unhappiness while regarding it as something unbearable and horrible, and feeling anger.
 But, we might also experience hearing it with happiness, while regarding it with patience as an opportunity to learn about our faults and to correct them.
 The two different clusters of mental factors will cause our craving and obtainer to activate different sets of karmic aftermath.

 Let’s look at another example, to make sure that we understand the principle.
-We were feeling happy as the ripening of some past karmic aftermath and then we craved not to lose that happiness, while identifying with the experience as a solid "me."
+We were feeling happy as the ripening of some past karmic aftermath and then we craved not to lose that happiness, while identifying with the experience as a solid “me.”
 What does the anxious dissatisfaction of that craving do?
-It acts as a condition for a further existence impulse to arise – an impulse to go on existing in the next moment so that this seemingly solid "me" can survive and continue experiencing happiness, which we were afraid of losing.
-This activates another set of karmic aftermath so that, in the next moment after that, the aftermath ripens and our mood changes.
+It acts as a condition for a further existence impulse to arise – an impulse to go on existing in the next moment so that this seemingly solid “me” can survive and continue experiencing happiness, which we were afraid of losing.
+The craving and obtainer attitude activate another set of karmic aftermath so that, in the next moment after that, the aftermath ripens and our mood changes.
 Now we might feel unhappy or something else.

 I can feel good when someone praises me, but it can also change when someone blames me.